Nirmalafauzhia/Data-Analytics-Part-3/README.md

 # Data-Analytics-Part-3

+# 1. Dataset

-# Data Understanding
+# 1.1 Data Understanding
 -

-# Data Preparation
+# 1.2 Data Preparation
 - Code used:
 - Python version:
 - Packages: Pandas, Numpy, Matplotlib, Seaborn, Sklearn, and Features Engine

-# Data Cleansing
+# 1.3 Data Cleansing
 -

-# Exploratory Data Analysis
+# 1.4 Exploratory Data Analysis
-1. Data
+- Data
-2. Data
+- Data
-3. Data
+- Data
-4. Data
+- Data
-5. Data
+- Data

-# Responsible analytics practices
+# 2. Responsible analytics practices
 - The meaning of "Responsible analytics practices" are a set of principles and guidelines that organizations should follow to ensure that they are using data in a way that is ethical, fair, and transparent.
 These practices are important to protect the privacy and rights of individuals, and to build trust with customers and stakeholders.

-# A. Data privacy laws and best practices
+# 2.1 Data privacy laws and best practices
 - The meaning of" Data privacy laws and best practices" are Data privacy laws, also known as data protection laws or regulations, are legal frameworks that govern the collection, use, processing, storage, and sharing of personal data.
 These laws are designed to protect individuals' privacy by ensuring that organizations and entities handle their personal information responsibly and securely.
 Data privacy best practices are a set of guidelines and strategies that organizations and individuals can follow to protect personal information and comply with data privacy laws.
 These practices aim to ensure that data is handled with care, respecting the privacy rights and expectations of individuals.
 Here some keys point of Data privacy laws and best practices:

 1. Data Protection Regulation (GDPR)